Universal energy-space localization and stable quantum phases against time-dependent perturbations: Localization as stability in LDPC codes

 where we can define the energy barrier as $B\equiv E_B-E_g=bn$.
 In the energy window $[E_g,E_B]$, one can prove that the clustering property~\ref{def:cluster} is satisfied with

 where $d_C>2\gamma n$ is a natural decodability constraint.
 Here, each cluster $w$ is defined by eigenstates below energy $E_B$ and within distance $\nu_1$ from a codeword $\ket{\textnormal{w}}$.
-For convenience, we abuse the notation and also denote $w$ as the subspace spanned by eigenstates in the cluster $w$, with the corresponding projector $P_w$.
 This induces a linear energy barrier in the configuration space and provides stability against numerous kinds of perturbations (see Table~\ref{tab:LDPC-results}).

-We note that although the linear soundness is a strong requirement, our methods can also be applied to other self-correcting error-correcting codes, as long as they contain macroscopic energy barriers.
-However, for all cases, including sublinearly increasing energy barriers, we require that the total variation $\Lambda$ of perturbations does not exceed a constant fraction of the energy barrier $B$.
+Below, we mainly discuss two common scenarios: 1. dynamical stability under unitary evolution; 2. thermodynamic stability under quantum channels, or equivalently, static Lindbladian evolution.